I am becoming more and more sure that I am going to stay here in Korea.

 For exactly how long, I have no idea, but at the moment I’m thinking at least another year or two past the end of my Fulbright Grant in June.

 I may have alluded to this idea in past posts, but I would now say this is more than a possibility.
-It’s more of a… plan.
+It’s more of a…plan.

-Not just because of my discovery of the F-4 visa (a visa that would allow me to live here indefinitely), not just because of all the unexpected networking I’ve been doing lately.
+Not just because of my discovery of the F-4 visa (a visa that would allow me to live here indefinitely).
+Not just because of all the unexpected networking I’ve been doing lately.
 But because of something deeper, too.

 Korea has always held a place in my heart––

 I dreamt of spending time here since I was young––but after only two months of living here, I have started to care so much more about this country and this people than I ever expected.
 My heart breaks about so many things: the divide with North Korea, the stifling expectations put on the youth, the pressure to conform to unreasonable standards of beauty, the high suicide rate, the dysfunctional family dynamics.
-And my heart bursts about so many things as well: the sense of togetherness, the simplicity of certain gestures of care, the tenacity and humble strength of this people.
+And my heart is in love with so many things as well: the sense of togetherness, the simplicity of certain gestures of care, the tenacity and humble strength of this people.

-And when God gives me visions of what He wants to do here, when He whispers ideas of how I could possibly be part of what He is doing, something in me knows: My time here is not done.
+When God gives me visions of what He wants to do here, when He whispers ideas of how I could possibly be part of what He is doing, something in me knows: My time here is not done.

 When I was young, I heard people say they “had a heart” for a certain nation,